danfuzz/samizdat/doc/language-guide/02-data.md

   that matches its name.
 For example, the global reference `String` refers to the core class named `String`.

-* All values have an "object class" as their class.
-These have a name and secret.
-The secret is used to prevent creation of and inner access to values of the class beyond the scope of the class's trusted implementation.
+* All values not defined by the system itself have an "object class" as their class.

 * Every class covered by the previous two items is an *indirect* instance of the class `Class`, and is a *direct* instance of its own metaclass, which